 Preheat oven to 425º.

 In a deep, oven-proof skillet, cook together on medium heat the ground beef, onion, garlic, and green pepper (if using), breaking up the meat with a spoon into bite-sized pieces, until the meat is fully cooked.
 Add the tomatoes, chili powder, cumin, Tabasco, beans, and salt and pepper to taste.
-(Kitchen Goddess note: As you may guess, there’s a lot of flexibility in this recipe, depending on how you like your chili.
-Feel free to experiment.)
-Simmer the mixture on top of the stove for 10-15 mins, while you make the cornbread batter.
+[Kitchen Goddess note: As you may guess, there’s a lot of flexibility in this recipe, depending on how you like your chili.
+Feel free to experiment.]
+Simmer the mixture on top of the stove for 10-15 minutes, while you make the cornbread batter.

 For the cornbread topping, sift together into a medium bowl the flour, corn meal, sugar, baking powder, and salt.
 In a separate, small bowl, beat the egg well with a fork, then stir in the milk and melted butter.
 Pour the liquid mixture all at once into the dry, stirring with a fork only until the flour is moistened.
-(It’s ok if the mixture is lumpy – just don’t overstir.)
+(It’s okay if the mixture is lumpy – the point is not to overstir.)
 Spoon the batter on top of the chili mixture.
-Bake 25-30 mins until the corn bread is done.
+Bake 25-30 minutes until the corn bread is done.
 Serves 4-5.